 - Refer to the sections in this chapter for explanations of each owner-specific action. - The maintenance cycle on these charts assume usage of 200 hours per year and regular flushing of the cooling water passages.
-Maintenance frequency should be adjusted according to usage conditions. - Disassembly or repairs may be necessary depending on the outcome of maintenance checks. - Expendable or consumable parts and lubricants will lose their effectiveness over time and through normal usage regardless of the warranty period. - When operating in salt water, turbid or muddy water, the engine should be flushed with clean water after each use.
+Maintenance frequency should be adjusted when operating the engine under adverse conditions such as extended trolling. - Disassembly or repairs may be necessary depending on the outcome of maintenance checks. - Expendable or consumable parts and lubricants will lose their effectiveness over time and through normal usage regardless of the warranty period. - When operating in salt water, turbid or muddy water, the engine should be flushed with clean water after each use.

-The "O" symbol indicates the check-ups which you may carry out yourself.
+The "•" symbol indicates the check-ups which you may carry out yourself.